-Through active membership in local, regional and national library consortia the Mary Couts Burnett Library is able to secure for TCU faculty and students the advantages that come with library resource sharing.
-Our membership in TexShare enables TCU faculty and students to obtain borrowing privileges from more than 150 academic libraries throughout Texas.
+Through active membership in local, regional and national library consortia, the library is able to secure for TCU faculty and students the advantages that come with library resource sharing.
+TCU's membership in TexShare enables TCU faculty and students to obtain borrowing privileges from more than 150 academic libraries throughout Texas.

-Technology Resources
+Information Technology